 - 1. The project director shall secure required cost share or match commitments early in the proposal development stage and document appropriately in the proposal budget and narrative. - 2.
 The project director shall secure written/e-mail approval from the individuals responsible for the organization code from which cost share or match is committed. - 3.
-The department chair and dean (or equivalent supervisors in administrative units) shall review the proposal and Grants Routing Form to identify and approve any committed cost share or match. - 4.
+The department chair and dean (or equivalent supervisors in administrative units) shall review the proposal prior to submission to identify and approve any committed cost share or match. - 4.
 Sponsored Projects and Research Compliance shall review the proposal to identify any committed cost share from the College.
-If cost share or match is committed, SPaRC shall ensure that appropriate cost share documentation has been documented, including the organization code for the cost share or match funds and written approval from the individual responsible for the organization code.
+If cost share or match is committed, SPaRC shall ensure that appropriate cost share documentation has been obtained, including the organization code for the cost share or match funds and written approval from the individual responsible for that organization code(s).